singaround/songbook/songs/away-santianna.md

 But I'd never leave the sea to settle down\
 ***Away Santianna***\
-When I can have a man in every town\
+When I can have a lover in every town\
 ***All along the coast of Mexico***

 > ***So heave her up and away we'll go...***